 The professional engineer requires in addition to technical knowledge and skill, an understanding of society, its needs, and the engineer's role in society.
-An ability to make intelligent judgements that encompass human and social values, as well as technical values, is inherent in that role.
+An ability to make intelligent judgments that encompass human and social values, as well as technical values, is inherent in that role.
 Such areas form an essential complement to technical studies in the education of an engineer.
 The Complementary Studies component of the curricula in the Engineering programs (Bachelor of Applied Science or Bachelor of Software Engineering) requires that all students in Engineering receive instruction in the humanities and social sciences, engineering economics, communication, and the impact of technology on society.

 The aim of complementary studies is to provide an understanding of our heritage and social environment, and of the way in which science and engineering interact with them.
 These studies should develop sufficient interest to encourage further individual study.

 Further objectives are that the engineering student develop a broader intellectual outlook, a broader understanding of moral, ethical and social values, and an improved ability to communicate.